 This is what I gleaned this time:

-Eat every four hours, even at this holiday season, and snacks should always include one protein and one carbohydrate to keep up your energy.
+- Eat every four hours, even during this holiday season, and snacks should always include one protein and one carbohydrate to keep up your energy.

 Some other quick, two-food snacks include peanut butter or cheese with apple slices, raw veggies and cottage cheese, or 10-12 baked tortilla chips and salsa.